 - Cross-chain Services – A layer for creating CCIP-powered bridges to generate token movements and cross-chain app interactions.
 The Programmable Token Bridge is a reference implementation built on CCIP that allows developers to securely transfer tokens across blockchain networks and initiate programmable actions on the destination chain.
 In other words, these bridges allow for not just token movement but instructions to be sent along with the tokens.

-- Anti-Fraud Network – A separate oracle network with nodes independent of those powering CCIP that monitors, manages, and mitigates various key aspects of risk in a transparent, cryptographically enforced, decentralized manner.
-The Anti-Fraud Network monitors activity at all levels of the messaging, bridging systems, and anything else that CCIP and Chainlink DONs are using for cross-chain communication and token movement, automatically pausing services when malicious activity is detected.
+- Risk Management Network – A separate oracle network with nodes independent of those powering CCIP that monitors, manages, and mitigates various key aspects of risk in a transparent, cryptographically enforced, decentralized manner.
+The Risk Management Network monitors activity at all levels of the messaging, bridging systems, and anything else that CCIP and Chainlink DONs are using for cross-chain communication and token movement, automatically pausing services when malicious activity is detected.

 - Applications and User Interfaces: Applications and interfaces that interact with and get the benefit of various chains.
 Interfaces will be permissionless to deploy and can consist of existing wallets, applications, platforms, and more.